Ridley Scott Disses ‘Alien 3’ And Announces ‘Alien: Covenant’ Sequel

 “You’ve got to assume to a certain extent success and from that you’d better be ready.
 You don’t want a two-year gap.
 So I’ll be ready to go again next year.”

-The first two installments of the series, Alien and Aliens, are not only considered bona fide classics, but also the blueprint for what would follow in the fusion of science-fiction, horror and action movies.
+The first two installments of the series, Alien and Aliens, are considered not only bona fide classics, but also the blueprint for what would follow in the fusion of science-fiction, horror and action movies.
 Alien 3 and Resurrection have been lambasted as poor gauntlet-bearers to the franchise’s earlier highs.
 That reputation was salvaged with prequel Prometheus in 2012, enough so, clearly, that Covenant already has a sequel in the works before it even gets released.

 Fans and critics weren’t the only ones dissatisfied with the third and fourth movies in the series.
 Scott himself told the paper that he was not impressed with the 1992 film that rounded out the first trilogy.